 All members of our Board of Directors are elected annually by our shareholders.
 Our Board of Directors currently consists of thirteen directors, of whom eleven are deemed to be "independent directors" as defined and in accordance with the Nasdaq Stock Market, Inc. Marketplace Rules (Nasdaq Rules).
 On January 16, 2024, each of Dr. Chandrakasan and Mr. Sicchitano informed our Board of Directors that they had decided not to stand for re-election at the Annual Meeting.
 Consequently, each of Dr. Chandrakasan and Mr. Sicchitano's term as a director will expire at the Annual Meeting on March 13, 2024.
 Our Nominating and Corporate Governance Committee recommended, and our Board of Directors has determined, to nominate all other current directors for reelection in 2024.
 As such, at the Annual Meeting, our shareholders will have an opportunity to vote for each of the eleven nominees listed above.
-If a director nominee does not receive more "for" votes than "against" votes, our bylaws provide that such directors must offer his or her resignation, which our Board of Directors must determine whether to accept and publicly disclose that information.
+If a director nominee does not receive more "for" votes than "against" votes, our bylaws provide that such director must offer his or her resignation, which our Board of Directors must determine whether to accept and publicly disclose that information.
 If the current nominees are elected, we will have eleven members serving on our Board of Directors, of whom nine are deemed to be "independent directors" in accordance with Nasdaq Rules.
-The persons named in the proxy card, upon receipt of a properly executed proxy, will vote for each of the director nominees has indicated his or her willingness to serve, if elected.
-However, if any or all of the director nominees should be unable or unwilling to serve, the proxies may be voted for a substitute nominee designated by our Board of Directors or our Board of Directors may reduce the number of director nominees hould be unable or unwilling to serve, the proxies may be voted for a substitute nominee designated by our Board of Directors or our Board of Directors or our Board of Direct
+The persons named in the proxy card, upon receipt of a properly executed proxy, will vote for each of these nominees, unless you instruct them to vote otherwise on the proxy card (whether executed by you or through Internet or telephonic voting).
+Each of the director nominees has indicated his or her willingness to serve, if elected.
+However, if any or all of the director nominees should be unable or unwilling to serve, the proxies may be voted for a substitute nominee designated by our Board of Directors or our Board of Directors.